Dhalla: History

-5: "Raja Daulat Khan aka Dhol Khan" inherits present blanket from father's side; Chantra; Terahiya; The throne fell; rattle; Suhawah; learn Sahang and Raman areas were acquired, so he settled the village of Dhala on the banks of the river Swan and declared it as his capital.
+5: "Raja Daulat Khan a.k.a.
+Dhol Khan" inherits present blanket from father's side; Chantra; Terahiya; The throne fell; rattle; Suhawah; learn Sahang and Raman areas were acquired, so he settled the village of Dhala on the banks of the river Swan and declared it as his capital.
 This capital was established under the leadership of Raja Dhol Khan at the time of the invasion of India by the "renowned conqueror Amir Timur Ling in 1398 A.D."

 6: When "Zahiruddin Babur", the founder of the Mughal ruling family in India, attacked "Bhera" in 1519, he crossed the Margalla and turned to the southeast and "Minhas Pakhdal" on the banks of the Swan in this capital of the Rajputs.
 Stayed after which he went towards Kallar Kahar.
 This capital has also been mentioned by Babur Badshah in his famous book "Tazak Babri".
-Babur King came here for the second time and both times the capital of Dhalla was ruled by "Raja Moolad Khan".
+Babur King came here for the second time and both times the capital of Dhalla was ruled by "Raja Jassi Khan".

 7: After that, the famous Mughal king of India "Jahangir" also came to Dhalla and in this period "Raja Malik Khan" was the mansabdar of Dhalla.
 In February 1660, Jahangir Badshah celebrated his 53rd birthday/jeshan talawan (diamond jewels) in "Tahsil Hasan Abdal" in Attock district and invited the nearby officials and dignitaries to visit Hasan Abdal.
 Where every mansabdar showed different essences of bravery.
 On this occasion, "Raja Malik Khan", the mansabdar of the Dhalla capital, showed such excellent archery that King Jahangir gave him the title of Tirahi (master archer).
 He then accordingly settled the village of "Terahia" which is situated a few kilometers south of Gorakhpur (near Adiala Jail) across the river Swan.